yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 2. Which would you recommend and why?

-3. Describe how the customer can provision their Azure Kubernetes Service (AKS) environment to get their POC started
+3. Describe how the customer can provision their Azure Kubernetes Service (AKS) environment to get their POC started.

 *Containers, discovery, and load balancing*

 1. Describe the high-level manual steps developers will follow for building images and running containers on Azure Kubernetes Service (AKS) as they build their POC.
 Include the following components in the summary:

-    -   The Git repository containing their source
+    -   The Git repository containing their source.

-    -   Docker image registry
+    -   Docker image registry.

-    -   Steps to build Docker images and push to the registry
+    -   Steps to build Docker images and push to the registry.

-    -   Run containers using the Kubernetes dashboard
+    -   Run containers using the Kubernetes dashboard.

 2. What options does the customer have for a Docker image registry, and what would you recommend?